berkeleyauv/electircal_overview/README.md

 - Maintain participation
 - Estimated Workload = 3-10 hours per week
     - During the exam seasons, there will be less pressure.
     - We may frontload the work in antipation of exam season.
+ - You should get supernode keycard access.
+It gives you alot of benefits and its FREE! https://supernode.berkeley.edu/ It takes only a couple of hours and doesn't require renewals.
+You also get cory access through this access for late hours/weekends.
+Supernode is a makerspace located in Cory 246.
+There's no strict deadline for this but it will really benefit you.
+ - Expect to be added to the **Gitbooks** where all our documentation exists after the introductory training has been finished.

 ## Links: